hrishi508/Web-Development-Projects/README.md

 ## Danger
 1. The place where you use the link tag to link the css stylesheet in the html matters a lot.
 It must be placed inside the head tag.
 Suppose you place it in the body tag after h1 and in the css you have styled the h1 to have a red color.
 What happens when your browser loads it is that it first creates a h1 with a black color and then reaches the link tag and styles it to a red color.
 Thus in this way there a tiny delay where the user can see your ugly unstyled website.
 2. But the same does not apply to javascript as here you are trying to give behavior to element.
 Thus if you link js file in the head, it will fail since the element does not even exist yet.
 So, the best practice is to put the script tags at the end just before the closing of the body tag.
+3. Note that for addEventListner, "click" does not need an "event" argument in the function (), you can access the trigger by "this" but for "keydown" you need to pass an event argument in the function (event) to access the attributes of the trigger.

 ## Important Facts